bullcitydave/pett.io/Readme.md

-## Yo, I'm a Readme

-You should probably update me so people looking at your code have an idea what it is being used for :)
+## Petz-link : It's a link, for your pets.